Nicola Toki: Career

-Post-studying, Toki worked as a camera operator for Channel 9, held an internship at Otago Museum, before starting to work at the Dunedin branch of the Department of Conservation.

-She previously worked for the Department of Conservation as a media manager and for Forest & Bird as a conservation advocate.
+After finishing university, Toki worked as a camera operator for Channel 9, held an internship at Otago Museum, and then worked at the Dunedin branch of the Department of Conservation.
+She went on to work for the Department of Conservation as a media manager and for Forest & Bird as a conservation advocate.
 Between 2015 and 2019, Toki worked as a Department of Conservation threatened species ambassador, where she advocated for New Zealand's threatened species.
-After leaving the threatened species ambassador role, Toki was retained by the Department of Conservation as eastern South Island operations director.
+After leaving that role, she was retained by the Department of Conservation as eastern South Island operations director.

 In April 2022 Toki was appointed as Chief Executive of Forest & Bird, replacing Kevin Hague.
 On her appointment, Toki said that she was looking forward to taking Forest & Bird (established in 1923) into its next century of operations, and wanted to work more closely with mana whenua.

 She helps present the weekly radio show Critter of the Week with Jesse Mulligan on Radio New Zealand and previously had regular appearances on TVNZ's Good Morning and Meet the Locals.